 It's also important to note that every type of pick has its strengths and weakness in regards to its effectiveness in specific locks – such as keyway profiles or pin configurations.

-The GSP Ghost set not only includes an effective selection of picks but also picks that compliment each other's strengths and weaknesses.
+The GSP Ghost set not only includes an effective selection of picks but also picks that complement each other's strengths and weaknesses.

 Let's look at each pick the Ghost set offers and why it's ideal.